la2050/archive/_projects/2015/revealala.md

   - City of Los Angeles
   - LAUSD
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '0' How did you hear about this challenge?: Good website Organization(s) name(s): Architecture and Design Museum (A+D) Organization(s) mailing address(es): "Organization(s) mailing address(es): \r\n900 East 4th Street\r\nLos Angeles, CA 90013"
+Mobilize for systems change: '0' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '0' Organization(s) name(s): Architecture and Design Museum (A+D) Organization(s) mailing address(es): "Organization(s) mailing address(es): \r\n900 East 4th Street\r\nLos Angeles, CA 90013"
   Organization(s) website(s): www.aplusd.org